 Throughout our chat, Kaushal draws upon his 25 years of managerial experience in the electrical industry to discuss tangible ways of growing and improving your small or medium-sized business.
 Underpinning all of Kaushal’s advice is his belief in the importance of simplicity in business and how it drives performance.
-Kaushal talked to us about how simplicity is one of the leadership skills that people and businesses forget to master.
 In the absence of simplicity, businesses cannot be agile so we need to understand how to embrace simplicity in business and how to successfully execute this.

-To learn more about leadership and business advice, read or listen to Leader Talk on YouTube, Spotify, Listen Notes, or Player FM.
-It's also available anywhere you listen to your favourite podcasts via Buzzsprout.
+Want to learn more?
+You can read or listen to our chat with Kaushal Kapadia on YouTube, Spotify, Listen Notes, or Player FM.
+It’s also available anywhere you listen to your favourite podcasts via Buzzsprout.

 Authored by Kaushal Kapadia, CEO of Schréder Australia.

 As a small or medium-sized business owner, I’m sure that you often have your hands full, that you feel like there aren’t enough hours in the day to complete all the tasks on your to-do list.
 This makes sense.
 Just think of all the elements you need to juggle each day: meetings, a raft of calendar invites, metrics and measurements, endless forms and approvals, an overflowing email inbox, constant technology updates, and much more.

 For decades, companies have been introducing new tools and technologies that should streamline work and save time.
 But why do the tools rarely seem to do this?
 Is it because we often create unnecessary complexity in our businesses?
 So often, we feel like we need to over-engineer solutions or turn what should be a ten-page document into a fifty-page one.
 So many companies are bogged down by layers of organisational complexity, needless forms, and unnecessary meetings.
 The answer to these problems lies in how we approach simplicity.